SASSA Social Security Grants

 • Applicants must meet specific financial criteria to demonstrate their need for financial assistance.

-• Applicants must be between the ages of 18 and 75 to be considered for the Disability Grant.
+• Applicants must be between 18 and 59 for the Disability Grant.

 7- War Veterans Grant: